Benign prostatic hyperplasia (BPH), or enlarged prostate, affects men across the globe and has a major influence on their quality of life.

 To describe how constipation harms the prostate, it’s important to mention your bowel is located right next to the prostate gland.
 Bowels carry waste and toxins, which start building up without regular bowel movements, i.e., in the presence of constipation.

-Sometimes, excessive levels of these toxins can migrate to the nearby tissues, including the prostate tissue.
+Sometimes, excessive levels of these toxins can migrate to nearby tissues, including the prostate tissue.
 When that happens, the prostate can become inflamed, and you experience pain and discomfort due to chronic bacterial prostatitis or acute bacterial prostatitis.

 A full bowel forms pressure on the bladder and prostate.
 Men tend to strain to defecate, which may weaken pelvic floor muscles.
 These particular muscles are vital for bladder control and bowel movement.